jengelhart0/csci3081_flashphoto/README.md

  - Not using exceptions
  - Proper commenting throughout the header files and source files

+This is not an exhaustive list of what we will be checking for, so please read the Google C++ style guide!

 ## Documenting your code
 Students, you do not need to worry about documenting the code with doxygen style comments until iteration 3.
 However, I would encourage you to document as you